 A mobile key is a digitally encrypted “key” on a guest’s mobile device.
 The mobile key offers authorised users with digital access to specific secured doors in the property.

-By using a mobile key, the guests can directly access their room.
+In today's world, where the need for contactless hotel transactions has increased, guests can easily open the doors of their rooms with their mobile phones via the hotel mobile application without touching any other place.
 That means the need for visiting the front desk to pick up their key is eliminated.
 Digital keys play a major role in providing a more convenient and improved guest experience.

 In addition, neither the guests nor the hotel staff has to worry about losing a key or replacing a lost one.
 This not only reduces money loss but also provides added security to the property.
 A guest is much less likely to lose their own mobile device than a tiny plastic keycard.